Read our top closing sales tips from expert salespeople to learn how best to ask for the deal, including preparation and follow-up.

 You’ll want to include the following in your product explanation:

-Like any good pitch, a strong CTA is the way that you convert interest to action.
-In order for a CTA to convert consistently, you should deliver it as an offer, as opposed to an open-ended question.
-Instead of asking “Would you want to talk more about this later?” offer a specific time slot for a follow-up meeting.
+Like any good pitch, a strong call-to-action (CTA) is the way that you convert interest to action.
+For a CTA to convert consistently, deliver it as a specific offer as opposed to an overly casual question.
+Instead of asking “Would you want to talk more about this later?,” offer a specific time slot for a follow-up meeting.

 Your strong CTA should look something like this: